 Meditation can also help to reduce stress levels and clear your mind.

-5. Be aware of stress and anxiety
+5. Be aware of how you react to stress

 6. Notice how your body responds to exercise